justi-lai/HackRice2025/README.md

 ## 🏺 Happy Code Archaeology!

 *"Every line of code has a story.
-Codex helps you discover it."*
+CodeScribe helps you discover it."*

 ---